mika76/mamesaver/README.md

 * The game list will only contain games which have passed the Mame ROM audit and have drivers with a status of good.
 This means that games, which might be partially working but maybe have no sound or some other part of the driver is not working, will not be displayed in this list.
 The main reason for this is that MAME shows a dialog which expects user input at the beginning of the game, which is the exact opposite of what you would want a screen saver to do.

 ### OPEN SOURCE
 The source code if provided as-is under the MIT Licence.
-If you have any suggestions and comments, please feel free to leave them on the forum at http://mamesaver.sourceforge.org/.
+If you have any suggestions and comments, please feel free to create issues here on github.